Adria Arjona: Career

 Arjona's early television roles include Emily in season two of the anthology television series True Detective (2015) and Dani Silva in two episodes of the television series Person of Interest (in 2014 and 2015).
 She later starred in Emerald City as Dorothy Gale and played Anathema Device in the mini-series Good Omens.
 She appeared as a minor character in the film Triple Frontier, released in March 2019, and later in a starring role in the movie 6 Underground, released in December 2019.
 She had a supporting role alongside Jason Momoa in the film Sweet Girl, which was released on Netflix in October 2021.

 In December 2018, she entered negotiations in the Sony spinoff Morbius to portray the film's female lead Martine Bancroft, and her involvement was confirmed at the end of January.
 The director of the film, Daniel Espinosa, felt that Arjona was perfect for the role stating: "It was clear—the part was hers".
 Upon its release in March 2022, the film received poor reviews from critics and was a box office bomb.
 In a review of the picture, David Rooney of The Hollywood Reporter wrote: "Arjona carries herself with confidence, but her character also gets a little lost in the carnage".

 In 2020, she starred in the advertising campaign for Giorgio Armani's fragrance My Way.
 Later that year, Variety confirmed that Arjona had been cast in the Star Wars series Andor on Disney+.
 She joined series lead Diego Luna, who reprised his role from the 2016 film Rogue One: A Star Wars Story, with Arjona playing Bix Caleen.

 In April 2021, Arjona was confirmed as the lead with Andy Garcia in the remake of Father of the Bride (1991), with the remake's story being told through the lens of a sprawling Cuban American family.
 In October 2021, Arjona starred in and produced the drama film Los Frikis, written and directed by Tyler Nilson and Michael Schwartz.
 Arjona then costarred with Glen Powell in the action comedy film Hit Man.
 She was involved in writing dialogue and storyboarding ideas for scenes.
 The film received praise from critics after its release in 2023, including regarding the acting.
 In 2024, she starred in Blink Twice, the directorial debut of Zoë Kravitz, and was subsequently cast in a lead role of the television series Criminal later that year.
 In 2025, Adria Arjona was praised for her acting in Splitsville at the 2025 Cannes Film Festival and also for Blink Twice and Andor.

+In April 2026, it was announced that Arjona was cast in the 2027 DC Universe film Man of Tomorrow, in an undisclosed role.

 Personal life

-Arjona married her long time boyfriend, Puerto Rican lawyer Edgardo Canales in Guatemala on August 31, 2019.
+Arjona married her longtime boyfriend, Puerto Rican lawyer Edgardo Canales in Guatemala on August 31, 2019.
 They separated in 2023.
 As of 2024, she is in a relationship with actor Jason Momoa.